tigersmuseum/soldiers/format/README.md

 ## Preparing Data

 First, we need to create Soldiers XML.
 For example, by [extracting data from a spreadsheet](spreadsheet.md).
-Next, we need make sure that fields in the Soldiers XML are used in a consistent way that lets you comparing them with the same fields in the database.
+Next, we need make sure that fields in the Soldiers XML are used in a consistent way that lets you compare them with the same fields in the database.
 This is [data normalization](normalization.md).

 ## Searching the database